Ridlock9090/iam_project_CDK/Cloudformation/IAM_Cfn_Lambda.md

 sm = boto3.client('secretsmanager')
 ```

-boto3: AWS SDK for Python — used to call IAM and Secrets Manager.
+boto3: AWS SDK for Python — used to call IAM and Secrets Manager. <br>
-cfnresponse: AWS-provided helper to send a success or failure signal back to CloudFormation.
+cfnresponse: AWS-provided helper to send a success or failure signal back to CloudFormation. <br>
-iam client: Used to manage IAM users and groups.
+iam client: Used to manage IAM users and groups. <br>
-sm client: Used to manage AWS Secrets Manager secrets.
+sm client: Used to manage AWS Secrets Manager secrets. <br>

 ### Password Generation Helper